 White Oak is a very unique wood because its grain lends itself to a variety of different looks, depending on how it is sawn.

-Quarter sawn cuts generally only apply to Oak, and a few other hardwoods.
-They are made by first cutting the log into four pie-shaped wedges and then making a series of cuts which are more or less perpendicular to the tree rings, which produces straighter grain.
+Quartersawn cuts generally only apply to Oak flooring and a few other hardwoods.
+They are made by first cutting the log into four pie-shaped wedges and then making a series of cuts that are more or less perpendicular to the tree rings, which produces straighter grain.
 Without getting too technical, let’s just say that quarter sawn White Oak produces more “rays” or “flecks,” which is the hallmark look of Mission furniture/cabinetry.
 In addition to being visually interesting, this grain pattern produces extremely stable boards.

 Various stains can then be used to further enhance the grain or make it more subtle.

 This Long Island, New York residence features a beautiful mixture of quarter sawn, rift sawn and plain sawn White Oak.
 Note the contrast between the various grain patterns.